 The objective of the laboratory is to provide you with a comprehensive introduction to basic techniques and concepts required for understanding bacterial growth and physiology with an emphasis on bacterial impact on human health.
-On completion of this laboratory the student will understand concepts of microcopy, microbial identification, culturing, quantitative analysis of growth, control of microbial growth and medical microbiology.
-Students will gain practical skills in use of microscopes, bacterial identification, aseptic technique and producing and maintaining bacterial cultures.
-This background will provide and excellent companion to immunology (BIOC39) and the foundation for fourth year courses in microbiology including BIOD17, BIOD21 BIOD26.
-BIOD29.
+On completion of this laboratory the student will understand concepts of microscopy, microbial identification, culturing, quantitative analysis of growth, control of microbial growth and medical microbiology.
+Students will gain practical skills in use of microscopes, bacterial identification, aseptic techniques and producing and maintaining bacterial cultures.
+This background will provide and excellent companion to immunology (BIOC39) and the foundation for fourth year courses in microbiology including BIOD17, BIOD21, BIOD26, and BIOD29.
 Skills acquired will be useful in laboratory based jobs in industry, government microbiology laboratories, blood services and medical microbiology laboratories.
 Skills will also provide the foundation for graduate work in fields utilizing microorganisms.

-GRADE DISTRIBUTION FOR THE LABORATORY (40.5%)
+GRADE DISTRIBUTION FOR THE LABORATORY (41.0%)

-Laboratory component of final exam; During exam period TBA (included with lecture exam 15% Lab reports (Data Sheets and questions, graphs and calculations) 17.5% Lab participation /preparation/performance (TAs will assign flow charts/mind maps prep /summaries/class presentations/ class write ups/reflective practice/class data presentation 8% Lab assignments will not be accepted late.
+Laboratory component of final exam:

+During exam period TBA (included with lecture exam)

+Lab reports (Assignments, graphs and calculations, FLR)

+Lab participation / preparation/ performance (TAs will assign flow charts/mind maps prep /summaries/class presentations/ class write ups/reflective practice/class data presentation)

+Lab assignments will not be accepted late.